nervosnetwork/rfcs/rfcs/0237-vm-syscalls-2/0237-vm-syscalls-2.md

 }
 ```

-*VM version* syscall returns current running VM version, so far 2 values will be returned: 0 for Lina CKB-VM version, 1 for the new hardfork version.
+*VM version* syscall returns current running VM version, so far 2 values will be returned:

+- Error for Lina CKB-VM version
+- 1 for the new hardfork CKB-VM version.

 This syscall consumes 500 cycles.

 ### Current Cycles
 [current cycles]: #current-cycles